LeaderCat/Leader-Cat/README.md

 # Leader Cat

-Leader Cat is a meme token on the Bsc network.
-His goal is to become the leader of all Meme tokens.
+Leader Cat is a P2E game on the BSC network.

 ## Table of Contents